lawrennd/old_talks/_business/coconut-science-and-the-supply-chain-of-ideas.md

 \notes{
 \section{Epilogue}

 This talk summarises conversations Narayan and I used to have over beers about supply chain and science.
 Narayan says he thinks the idea of supply chain of ideas first came to him just before the INFORMS conference in 1999 (an OR conference).
-Just around the point when he was having to chose between academia and industry ... he chose industry.}
+Just around the point when he was having to chose between academia and industry ... he chose industry.

+Back outside my head and in the real world, I don't know if there's any company that has understood Narayan's idea.
+There are many consequences to how you should be doing innovation once you understand the supply chain of ideas.
+In particular, there is the difference between a pull and a push supply chain.
+There are issues around stimulating both demand and supply and there is the issue of the information infrastructure required to match these two.

+Any company that gets this right will benefit from cheap and efficient delivery of innovation, but just as Amazon's delivery infrastructure required time and investment, I don't think this is going to happen overnight.}

 \thanks